maurobalbi/glas/README.md

 At this early stage no pre-built binaries are available.

-- For testing, clone this repo and hit F5
+- For testing, clone this repo, open it in VSCode and hit F5

 ## Features